 Winter Chainsaw Safety Tip #1 – Do Your Research

 When taking on a new project, it is important to choose a chainsaw that is well-suited for the job.
 Using a chainsaw that is too small, too large, insufficient in power, or even too powerful for the task at hand could cause complications during use, resulting in injury.
-Also be sure to thoroughly read all instruction and safety manuals to ensure that you are familiar with your chainsaw and know how to switch it off at a moment’s notice in case of emergency.
+Also be sure to thoroughly read all instructions and operator’s manuals before operating your outdoor power equipment.
+Ensure that you are familiar with your chainsaw and know how to switch it off at a moment’s notice in case of emergency.

 Winter Chainsaw Safety Tip #2 – Prepare Your Chainsaw

 Regular maintenance and cleaning can greatly enhance chainsaw performance and in turn, increase safety during operation.
 Pay careful attention to clean any build-up from the sprockets and chain grooves, replace spark plugs, and clean the air filter (for more tips on small engine equipment maintenance, click here).

 When mixing fuel, stick to small batches, as fuel can go bad quickly in cold weather.
 Additionally, be sure to sharpen your blades, and decrease your chain’s filing angle by five degrees to help with handling frozen wood.
 Using a carbide-tipped chain can also make winter cutting tasks easier, as they are designed for heavy-duty jobs and stay sharp longer than typical chains.

 Winter Chainsaw Safety Tip #3 – Wear Protective Clothing